Proven-Paradox/shaper-system/Modules/Summoning.md

 ### Summoning Attunement
 When you gain this Lesson, pick one of the following: Attacker, Defender, Spellcaster, or Support.
 Whenever you use a [Summoning] Ability, you can summon an Ally of the corresponding type.

-#### Summon Configuration: Defender
-This configuration serves as a source of cover.
-Though slower than the other types and not great at offense, it is much tougher and able to draw enemy attention to itself.
-In addition to the stats

-//TODO rework

-#### Summon Configuration: Spellcaster
-Summons created with this Configuration have a bonus to Mental Attack equal to twice your Hero Tier.
-Summons created this way have two options.
-//TODO scaling
-//TODO Consider making utility/ailment options in Lessons

-##### Zap
-Spell
-Action: None
-Range: Medium
-Targets: 1 enemy
-Summoner MP Cost: 0
-The Spellcaster ally makes a mental attack with a x1 multiplier.
-This can be done for free once per turn.

-##### Empowered Zap
-Spell
-Action: Minor
-Range: Medium
-Targets: 1 enemy
-Summoner MP Cost: 2 MP
-The Spellcaster ally makes a mental attack with a x2 multiplier.
-This cannot be done on the same turn where Zap has already been used.

 #### Summon Configuration: Attacker
 This configuration is a hyper mobile ally that gets into melee with foes and deals physical damage.
 //TODO Consider making higher DPS focuses in Lessons